hashkat/hashkat/docs/tutorial04.md

 # The Twitter_Suggest Follow Model (The Barabasi-Albert Model)

-Based on the [Barabasi-Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), the **twitter_suggest** follow model is based on a **preferential attachment** mechanism.
+Based on the [Barabasi-Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), the **twitter_suggest** follow model is based on a preferential attachment mechanism.
 A preferential attachment mechanism is one where those who have (x) get more (x).
 In **#k@** this means an agent with many followers will get more followers.

-The twitter_suggest preferential attachment follow model can be implemented using three different ways, each of which is outlined below:
+The twitter_suggest preferential attachment follow model can be implemented three different ways, each of which is outlined below:

 * Classic Barabasi
 * Non-Classic Barabasi